 With all of the similarities that sole proprietorship and OPC might have, one will still wonder which is the better structure to register.
 Yes, both possess its own advantages and disadvantages but the decision comes down to your priorities.
 Here’s a quick rundown of comparison between Sole Proprietorship and One Person Corporation that may help you decide:

-Are you still doubtful whether to be an incorporator or a sole proprietor?
+Are you still doubtful about whether to be an incorporator or a sole proprietor?
 Do you want to learn more about the differences between these two business structures?
 Contact us!
-Book an initial consultation by sending an email to email@example.com or give us a call at +63 (02) 8540-9623.
+Book an initial consultation by sending an email to firstname.lastname@example.org or give us a call at +63 (02) 8540-9623.